openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Proof replay {#key-proof-replay}

-If an adversary is able to obtain a key proof, as defined in (#proof-types), the adversary could get a Credential issued that is bound to a key pair controlled by the victim.
+If an adversary obtains a key proof (as outlined in #proof-types), they could potentially have a Credential issued that is linked to a key pair controlled by the victim.
+The `c_nonce` parameter serves as the main defense against replay attacks involving key proofs.
+It is RECOMMENDED that Credential Issuers utilize the Nonce Endpoint as specified in [](nonce-endpoint).
+A Wallet can continue using a given nonce until it either expires or is rejected by the Credential Issuer.
+The Credential Issuer determines how frequently a particular nonce can be used.
+Servers MUST establish a clear policy on whether the same key proof can be reused and for how long, or if each Credential Request requires a new key proof.

 Note: For the attacker to be able to present a Credential bound to a replayed key proof to the Verifier, the attacker also needs to obtain the victim's private key.
-To limit this, servers are RECOMMENDED to check how the Wallet protects the private keys, using mechanisms such as Attestation-Based Client Authentication as defined in [@!I-D.ietf-oauth-attestation-based-client-auth].
+To limit this, Credential Issuers are RECOMMENDED to check how the Wallet protects the private keys, using mechanisms defined in [](#keyattestation).

-The `nonce` parameter is the primary countermeasure against key proof replay.
-To further narrow down the attack vector, the Credential Issuer SHOULD bind a unique `nonce` parameter to the respective Access Token.

 Note: To accommodate for clock offsets, the Credential Issuer server MAY accept proofs that carry an `iat` time in the reasonably near future (on the order of seconds or minutes).
 Because clock skews between servers and Clients may be large, servers MAY limit key proof lifetimes by using server-provided nonce values containing the time at the server rather than comparing the client-supplied `iat` time to the time at the server.
 Nonces created in this way yield the same result even in the face of arbitrarily large clock skews.

-Server-provided nonces are an effective means for further reducing the chances for successful key proof replay by an attacker.
-A Wallet can keep using a provided nonce value until the Credential Issuer provides a fresh nonce.
-This way, the Credential Issuer determines how often a certain nonce can be used.
-Servers MUST have a clear policy on whether the same key proof can be presented multiple times and for how long, or whether each Credential Request MUST have a fresh key proof.

 ##  TLS Requirements